jackm-g/local-discord-agent/README.md

 ```
 @YourBot what's the weather in San Francisco?
 @YourBot make me a 32x32 pixel art knight
+@YourBot generate an image of a sunset over mountains
 @YourBot check IP 8.8.8.8
 ```